 is a prefigure of Christ.
 We can conclude that just as Abraham

-gave a tithe to Melchizedek we give a tithe to Christ who is declared
+gave a tithe to Melchizedek we give a tithe to Christ

 to be living.

 Some people think this is a new issue.
 It is as old as the second